joeybruijns/udacityGoCRMBackend/README.md

 ### Launching the Project
+To launch the project, run the following command from the root directory of the project:
+`go run main.go`

 ### Basic Usage
 This is an overview of the available operations that are supported, together with the available endpoints: